Published on February 26th, 2015 | by Ruben0

 To overcome this problem, the Consejo Regulador agreed on a specific process to evaluate each wine.
 It consists of three major elements:

-- Total solera quota: the bodega needs to maintain a stock of the wine that equals 20 or 30 times the volume that will be commercialized at that time.
+- Total solera quota: the bodega needs to maintain a stock of the wine that equals 20 or 30 times the volume they want to bottle.
 Usually old wines are bottled once a year at most, so this guarantees that the average age will not go down in between bottlings.

 - Tasting assessment by a special Tasting Committee, which usually includes one person from the Consejo as well as five external experts (enologists, professors, retired employees of bodegas…)